KevinKra/LightSide/README.md

 ### Functionality

 An interesting problem occurred when I needed to determine a means to dynamically re-render the DOM without touching it directly.
-As a result, I wrote a function that allow for `n` arguments, the state themes, to be iterated through and detected against the element, a card, that was being favorited or unfavorited.
-This allowed for mutations to occur on copied arrays which then could be subsequently placed into the appropriate state container based on the shape of the data itself.
+As a result, I wrote a function that allowed for `n` arguments, the state themes, to be iterated through and detected against the element, a card, that was being favorited or unfavorited.
+This provided for mutations to occur on copied arrays which then could be subsequently placed into the appropriate state container based on the shape of the data itself.

 ## Installation